sammml/manhattan_tour_guide/README.md

-Miwok App
+Manhattan Tour Guide App
 ===================================

-This app displays lists of vocabulary details for the user to learn the Miwok language.
+This is an app display information gathered through the world wide web for manhattan NYC specific in must see, parks, museums and food creator enjoys.

 Used in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites